 What ZYPREXA looks like and contents of the pack

-ZYPREXA 2.5 mg coated tablets are white imprinted with “LILLY” and a numeric identicode “4112”.

 ZYPREXA 2.5 mg coated tablets are white imprinted with “ZYP” and a numeric identicode “2.5”.

-ZYPREXA 5 mg coated tablets are white imprinted with “LILLY” and a numeric identicode “4115”.

 ZYPREXA 5 mg coated tablets are white imprinted with “ZYP” and a numeric identicode “5”.

-ZYPREXA 7.5 mg coated tablets are white imprinted with “LILLY” and a numeric identicode “4116”.

 ZYPREXA 7.5 mg coated tablets are white imprinted with “ZYP” and a numeric identicode “7.5”.

-ZYPREXA 10 mg coated tablets are white imprinted with “LILLY” and a numeric identicode “4117”.

 ZYPREXA 10 mg coated tablets are white imprinted with “ZYP” and a numeric identicode “10”.

-ZYPREXA 15 mg coated tablets are blue.

 ZYPREXA 15 mg coated tablets are blue debossed with “ZYP” and a numeric identicode “15”.

-ZYPREXA 20 mg coated tablets are pink.

 ZYPREXA 20 mg coated tablets are pink debossed with “ZYP” and a numeric identicode “20”.

 ZYPREXA is available in packs containing 28, 35, 56, 70 or 98 tablets.
 Not all pack sizes may be marketed.